hagen1778/docs-test/Single-server-VictoriaMetrics.md

 * It is recommended upgrading to the latest available release from [this page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases), since the encountered issue could be already fixed there.

+* It is recommended to have at least 50% of spare resources for CPU, disk IO and RAM, so VictoriaMetrics could handle short spikes in the workload without performance issues.

+* VictoriaMetrics requires free disk space for [merging data files to bigger ones](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282).
+  It may slow down when there is no enough free space left.
+So make sure `-storageDataPath` directory has at least 20% of free space.
+The remaining amount of free space can be [monitored](#monitoring) via `vm_free_disk_space_bytes` metric.
+The total size of data stored on the disk can be monitored via sum of `vm_data_size_bytes` metrics.
+  See also `vm_merge_need_free_disk_space` metrics, which are set to values higher than 0 if background merge cannot be initiated due to free disk space shortage.
+The value shows the number of per-month partitions, which would start background merge if they had more free disk space.

 * It is recommended inspecting logs during troubleshooting, since they may contain useful information.

 * VictoriaMetrics buffers incoming data in memory for up to a few seconds before flushing it to persistent storage.